amarps/amarps/README.md

 ### Hi there 👋

-Hi I'm Amar Panji Senjaya, a common programmer from Indonesia.
+Hi I'm Amar Panji Senjaya, an average programmer from Indonesia.

 - 🌱 I’m currently learning to write code with love.
 <!--